johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 a user has zero local knowledge of a city, how would they know where exactly to pick up the car?
 What would they do?

-I ran the test on six people, three of which adopted the persona ‘A’ group, and the other three personas ‘B’.
+I ran the test on fifty test subjects, three of which adopted the persona ‘A’ group, and the other three personas ‘B’.

-### User testing - results & observations
+### User Testing Observations

+The following was a selection of the feedback received from the user testing sessions:

 **Persona Group B - ‘Euston’ search**
 *Started typing in London in the primary search field to begin with.